-"Malice" means that [name of defendant] acted with intent to cause injury or that [name of defendant]'s conduct was despicable and was done with a willful and knowing disregard of the rights or safety of another.
+"Malice" means that [[name of individual defendant]/[name of employer defendant]'s employee][name of defendant] acted with intent to cause injury or that [his/hername of defendant]'s conduct was despicable and was done with a willful and knowing disregard of the rights or safety of another.
 A person acts with knowing disregard when he or she is aware of the probable dangerous consequences of his or her conduct and deliberately fails to avoid those consequences.